-Drug possession for the purpose of trafficking is the offence of possessing illicit drugs or other controlled substances with the intention of eventually trafficking them.
+Drug possession for the purpose of trafficking is possessing illicit drugs or other controlled substances with the intention of eventually trafficking them.
 This offence is similar to that of drug possession, but with the additional element that the person charged was intending to sell or transport the substance.

 Drug offences are listed under federal legislation called the Controlled Drugs and Substances Act (“CDSA”), not under the Canadian Criminal Code.
 This means that if charged, you will be dealing with Federal Crown Prosecutors, instead of Provincial Crown Prosecutors.